jiezhoucs/must-read/notes/mem_safety/safe_impl/2012-ASan-ATC12.md

 **temporal memory safety**: A dangling pointer can access a reallocated memory region after it is released from the quarantine space.

+ASan works fine for testing, but is not suitable for being deployed in production software because of all the high overhead.
+On SPEC CPU2006,
+- 73% performance overhead; up to 2.67x slowdown (`483.xalancbmk`).
+- 3.37x memory overhead; up to 24.55x (`453.povray`).
+- 2.5x binary size increase; up to 3.2x.

+### What makes this paper publishable?
+- Efficient mapping and encoding of shadow memory.
+The performance overhead is not ideal but lower than others tools.
+For example, Valgrind slow down SPEC CPU2006 by 20x.
+- It found many bugs in large real-world programs.

 ### What are other solutions and what are the most relevant works?
+- Valgrind
+- Dr. Memory
+- Mudflap

 #### Related links